jenkinsci/hetzner-cloud-plugin/README.md

   In both cases, selection of IP address can be specified as one of
     - `Connect using private IPv4 address if available, otherwise using public IPv4 address`
+    - `Connect using private IPv4 address if available, otherwise using public IPv6 address`
     - `Connect using public IPv4 address only`
     - `Connect using public IPv6 address only`